u-boot/u-boot/doc/develop/bootstd/overview.rst

 several filesystem and network features (if `CONFIG_NET` is enabled) so that a good selection of boot options is available.

+Some devicetree properties are supported in the bootstd node when `CONFIG_BOOTSTD_FULL` is enabled:

+    filename-prefixes
+        List of prefixes to use when searching for files on block devices.
+This defaults to {"/", "/boot/"} if not provided.

+    bootdev-order
+        Lists the bootdev ordering to use.
+Note that the deprecated `boot_targets` environment variable overrides this, if present.

+    theme (subnode)
+        Sets the theme to use for menus.
+See :doc:`/develop/expo`.

 Available bootmeth drivers
 --------------------------